-- If the portal website is installed on the same network as an OGC WMS layer, the OGC WMS layer will be accessible in Map Viewer Classic and the website (WMS only); otherwise, internal OGC WMS layers are not supported.
+- If ArcGIS Enterprise is installed on the same network as an OGC WMS layer, the OGC WMS layer will be accessible in Map Viewer Classic and the website (WMS only); otherwise, internal OGC WMS layers are not supported.

-- Your WFS, WMS, and WMTS layer and basemap must use the same coordinate system, for example, Web Mercator (the coordinate system of the default basemaps in the basemap gallery).
-Your administrator may have changed the default basemaps.
-Check with your administrator if you have issues using basemaps with your OGC layer.
+- When in the same map, WFS, WMS, and WMTS layers and the basemap must use the same coordinate system, for example, Web Mercator (the coordinate system of the default basemaps in the basemap gallery).
+The organization administrator may have changed the default basemaps.
+Check with your administrator if you have issues using basemaps with an OGC layer.

 - OGC WMS group layers are not supported.

 - Refresh on OGC WMS layers only works if the WMS service honors standard HTTPS caching rules.

 - If the option to enable pop-ups is not available for the WMS layer, you may need to add the layer to the map again or re-create the WMS item.
 Some WMS layers do not support pop-ups.